protectai/llm-guard/docs/input_scanners/regex.md

 # Regex Scanner

-This scanner designed to scrutinize the prompt based on predefined regular expression patterns.
+This scanner designed to sanitize the prompt based on predefined regular expression patterns.
 With the capability to define desirable ("good") or undesirable ("bad") patterns, users can fine-tune the validation of prompts.